yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 ```

-It should work fine and all results will be written to "host directory" that was mounted inside the container.
-However, pay attention to the file permisssions of newly created files by docker containers.
+It should work fine and all results will be written to the "host directory" that was mounted inside the container.
+However, pay attention to the file permissions of newly created files by docker containers.
 ```
 > ls -l /home/biouser/Downloads